 It comes with five of Oxygenics’ uniquely named settings: Wide Stream (the full spray), Focused Stream (jets from the inside face), massage, flood, and “Multi Oxygenics” (a blast from those two much larger holes in the center).

-Weirdly, it lacks a pause feature, but other than that it’s a really excellent handheld shower head in general, and great in the context of low flow handheld shower head sin particular.
+Weirdly, it lacks a pause feature, but other than that it’s a really excellent handheld unit in general, and great in the context of water saving handheld shower head sin particular.
 Well worth the over $40 price tag, I recommend it.

-This is, admittedly, not the best handheld shower head on the market.
+This is, admittedly, not the top handheld product on the market.

 It’s pretty good, especially given the under $25 price tag, but the main reason it’s here is because it’s one of the rare water saver handhelds around.